 This free business proposal template InDesign file is a versatile one.
 You could remix and reuse this one for so many different disciplines and projects.

 If you fancy a magazine look and feel, give this free InDesign document a look.
 Remember, these templates can be used as a starting point.
 Take these layouts and adjust them to suit your proposal's needs.

-Looking for a free, business-oriented design?
-This one's worth a look.
+Looking for a business-oriented design?
+This creative business plan template that's free is worth a look.
 These layouts could be repurposed for a host of design situations.
 They're free to download and use today.

 Here's another free business proposal template InDesign file.
 You can download and add to your collection, right now.
 These layouts have plenty of potential for a variety of projects.